 A complete application must include a copy of the following documentation:

-- Income Verification – Documentation must reflect your current economic status and must include all sources of income received by the child’s parent / guardian such as: Current pay stub, letter from employer, latest income tax return or W-2, unemployment income, worker’s compensation, child support, TANF, disability income, proof of foster care, etc.
+- Income Verification – Documentation must reflect your current economic status and must include all sources of income received by the child’s parent / guardian such as: Current pay stub, letter from employer, latest income tax return or W-2, unemployment income, worker’s compensation, child support, SNAP (EBT Card), TANF, disability income, proof of foster care, etc.

 - Your Child’s Current Immunization (Shot) Record